Deep Learning for Micro-expression Recognition: A Survey: Introduction

-This paper is organized as follows: Section II introduces spontaneous ME datasets.
-Section III presents the generic pipeline of MER and ME pre-processing methods.
-The various pre-processed inputs for neural network of MER are disscussed in Section IV.
-Section V provides a detailed review of special neural network blocks, neural network architectures, losses for DL-based MER.
-Furthermore, the MER based on Graph network, MER with multi-task learning and transfer learning are also reviewed in this section.
-The experiments protocol, evaluation matrix, and Competitive experimental performances on widely used benchmarks are also provided in Section VI.
-Finally, Section VII summarizes current challenges and potential study directions.
+This paper is organized as follows: Section \ref{sec:Datasets} introduces spontaneous ME datasets.
+Section \ref{sec:taxonomy} presents the taxonomy we defined for MER based on DL.
+Section \ref{sec:inputsall} discusses the various inputs for deep MER.
+Section \ref{sec:network} provides a detailed review of neural networks for MER.
+The evaluation matrix, protocol, and the performance of representative DL-based MER are described in Section \ref{sec:experiments}.
+Section \ref{sec:Challenge} summarizes current challenges and potential study directions.
+Finally, Section 8 discusses the ethical considerations.